Deltaspace0/penniless-pilgrim/README.md

 ## Features
 - Pilgrim can be moved with arrows, WASD or mouse.
+- Pilgrim can be returned to any previous position.
-- Next tax shows when hovering over next node (if pilgrim can go there).
+- Next tax shows when hovering over node if pilgrim can be moved there.
 - Grid can be resized to have different dimensions other than 5x5.
-- Interface can be customized via [config.json](assets/config.json).
+- Interface can be customized via [config.json](config.json).
 - Config can be saved and loaded from file.

 ## License